-In addition to the bank's ship financing exposures, DekaBank runs a sizeable commercial real estate (CRE) book with €7.6 billion of direct exposures and €1.4 billion of loans to open-ended property funds, which on a combined basis increased by €2.0 billion or 29% during 2017 and the first half of 2018, and represented 200% of TCE as of June 2018.
-Further credit risk stems from the bank's €3.3 billion aircraft financing business (73% of TCE), which grew by €0.3 billion or 10% in Euro-terms during the 18 months to June 2018.
-In contrast, the bank's savings bank financing book, which is low risk, declined to €4.2 billion as of June 2018 from €7.3 billion as of December 2016.
+In addition to the bank's ship financing exposures, DekaBank runs a sizeable commercial real estate (CRE) book with $\in$ 7.8 billion of direct exposures and $\in$ 1.9 billion of loans to open-ended property funds, which on a combined basis increased by $\in$ 2.8 billion or 40% during 2017 and 2018, and represented 209% of TCE as of December 2018.
+Further credit risk stems from the bank's $\in$ 3.6 billion aircraft financing business (77% of TCE), which grew by $\in$ 0.6 billion or 20% in Euro-terms during 2017 and 2018, and its infrastructure financing portfolio, which rose by $\in$ 1.1 billion to $\in$ 3.1 billion (66% of TCE) in the corresponding period.
+In contrast, the bank's savings bank financing book, which is low risk, declined to $\in$ 3.7 billion as of December 2018 from $\in$ 7.3 billion as of December 2016.

 Apart from the bank's credit risk, DekaBank runs considerable market risk related to investments and derivative positions.
-While market risk RWA have declined following the application of an internal model for the calculation of market price risk in 2016, dislocations in capital markets could represent tail risks for the bank's securities financing business.
+While market risk RWA declined in 2016 following the application of an internal model for the calculation of market price risk, dislocations in capital markets could represent tail risks for the bank's securities financing business.
 In addition, DekaBank is in the process of expanding its long-term, more illiquid lending book in the areas of commercial real estate and structured finance, which confer higher margins, but also higher risks.
 Hence, to take account of risks relating to the bank's still substantial market risk and the changing asset risk profile overall, we adjust the initial Asset Risk score of a2 downward by four notches to baa3.

-Sound capitalisation, partly reflecting low risk-weighted density
+Sound, but declining capitalisation, reflecting balance sheet expansion and rising risk-density